Skip to navigation Skip to content

 Notification of the injured person’s death is provided by the estate representative or claimant's solicitor.
 That is, through a copy of the official death certificate issued by the Registry of Births, Deaths and Marriages or a date of death being recorded by Medicare.
 This detail can be found in MCRS using the Medicare hyperlink.

-A Power of Attorney or third party authority documents received by the agency before the death of the injured person become invalid when the injured person dies.
-If the executor, executrix or administrator of the estate requires information to be released to a third party:
+Any Power of Attorney document or Third party authority(MO021) form received by the agency before the death of the injured person become invalid when the injured person dies.
+If the executor or administrator of the estate requires information to be released to a third party:

-• a new Third party authority (MO021) form must be completed, and
+• A new Third party authority (MO021) form must be completed, and

 See Process page for further information about the documentation required when an injured person dies.